CyberLogic, Inc.

 FDA-approved Indications for Use:

-The BMDUS Index is a clinical measure based on ultrasound variables of the forearm which is highly correlated with the value of BMD of the 1/3 radius as provided by DXA, with a standard error of the measurement of 0.041 grams/cm2.
+UltraScan 650 can be used to determine BMDUS Index in adult men and women.
+The BMDUS is a clinical measure based on ultrasound variables of the forearm which is highly correlated with the value of BMD of the 1/3 radius as provided by DXA, with a standard error of the measurement of 0.041 grams/cm2.

-BMDUS Index is expressed in grams/cm2 and as a T- and z-score, derived from comparison to a normative x-ray absorptiometry reference database.
+BMDUS is expressed in grams/cm2 and as a T- and z-score, derived from comparison to a normative x-ray absorptiometry reference database.

-BMDUS Index has a precision comparable to that of x-ray absorptiometry, which makes it suitable for monitoring bone changes in postmenopausal women.
+BMDUS has a precision comparable to that of x-ray absorptiometry, which makes it suitable for monitoring bone changes in postmenopausal women.

 The UltraScan™ 650 is a through-transmission system and is designed to measure the radius at the 1/3rd location (shown as the radius and ulna and the cross-section of the radius in the pictures above), a site that has been measured for decades with x-ray densitometers.